Nikon Nikkor Z 24-120mm f/4 S Review

 It has 9 rounded aperture blades and takes 77mm filters.
 The minimum focusing distance is an impressive 1.1', 35 cm, and I wish I had challenged this more in this review.
 The 24-120mm is weather sealed.

 The zoom rings feel marvelous with the appropriate amount of dampening.
 It feels consistent and does not creep.
-There is a function dial on the lens barrel That can be set to various parameters.
+A function dial on the lens barrel can be set to various parameters.
 It also has a function button and an AF/MF switch.

-The lens hood is of adequate size and functions the way you would expect it to with no issues.
-I would probably leave it behind when not needed as it does add to the bulk of the lens.
+The lens hood is adequate in size and functions as expected without issues.
+However, I would probably leave it behind when unnecessary, as it adds to the bulk of the lens.

-The overall feel of the lens is somewhat plasticky and I say this without being able to fault the build quality.
-Everything feels rock solid as if it will stand the test of time but if you are used to metal-constructed lenses you may have a similar first impression until you get used to Z 24-120mm f/4 S.
+The overall feel of the lens is somewhat plasticky, but I say this without judging the build quality.
+Everything feels rock solid and as if it will stand the test of time.
+If you are used to metal-constructed lenses, you may have a similar first impression until you get used to the Z 24-120mm f/4 S.

-I am sure the design philosophy was to create a light and yet versatile zoom option and I think Nikon has struck a nice balance in this regard as nothing feels flimsy on this lens.
+I am sure the design philosophy was to create a light yet versatile zoom option.
+Nikon has struck a nice balance in this regard, as nothing feels flimsy about this lens.

 In Action

-Part of this could be the fact that I rarely shoot beyond 50mm these days and the novelty of having a variety of focal lengths at your fingertips was a breath of fresh air.
+Part of this could be that I rarely shoot beyond 50mm these days, and the novelty of having a variety of focal lengths at your fingertips was a breath of fresh air.

-The zoom range of 24-120mm is significant and you can cover a huge variety of topics and scenes in this range.
+The zoom range of 24-120mm is significant, and it allows you to cover various topics and scenes.

 Nikkor 24-120mm f/4 vs. 24-70mm f/4 vs. 24-70mm f/2.8

-If you want something more compact and with less weight the Z 24-70mm f/4 S may be worth a look.
-The cost of the two lenses are very similar but for travel or if you use the lens on a gimbal, I would consider the 24-70mm also.
+If you want something more compact and less weight, the Z 24-70mm f/4 S may be worth a look.
+The cost of the two lenses is very similar, but for travel or using the lens on a gimbal, I would also consider the 24-70mm.

-If a faster f/stop, internal focusing, and ultimate quality are paramount to you, the 24-70mm f/2.8 is probably what you are looking for.
-Pro photographers who shoot events or sports will most likely gravitate towards this option.
+If a faster f/stop, internal focusing, and ultimate quality are paramount, you should probably look for the 24-70mm f/2.8.
+Pro photographers who shoot events or sports will likely gravitate toward this option.

-Admittedly, I have not tried either of these two alternatives so unfortunately I cannot comment on the image quality comparisons.
+Admittedly, I have not tried either of these alternatives, so unfortunately, I cannot comment on the image quality comparisons.

 Image Quality

-The overall image quality from the Nikkor Z 24-120mm f/4 S is admirable across the zoom range and only trails slightly behind prime lenses from what I can see.
-The colors are vibrant and I cannot complain about the sharpness.
+The overall image quality of the Nikkor Z 24-120mm f/4 S is admirable across the zoom range and only slightly trails behind prime lenses.
+The colors are vibrant, and I cannot complain about the sharpness.

-I accidentally shot a chunk of the sample images for this review in DX mode, meaning a 1.5x crop and file sizes of approximately 10 megapixels instead of 24 megapixels on the Nikon Zf.
+I accidentally shot some of the sample images for this review in DX mode, meaning a 1.5x crop and file sizes of approximately 10 megapixels instead of 24 megapixels on the Nikon Zf.

-The only thing I miss in this lens is the wow factor you can get from a prime lens or a slightly faster zoom but we have to be careful and compare apples to apples.
-For a zoom lens, this is very good and I think I came out with a set of pleasing images during a very short period.
+The only thing I miss about this lens is the wow factor.
+You can get this from prime lenses or a slightly faster zoom, but we must be careful and compare apples to apples.
+This is very good for a zoom lens, and I think I captured a set of pleasing images.

-The sample images in this review can be viewed up to 2500 pixels wide, depending on your monitor size.
-Please click to view larger images or pinch-zoom if on your mobile phone.
+Depending on your monitor size, the sample images in this review can be viewed up to 2500 pixels wide.
+Please click to view larger images or pinch-zoom on your mobile phone.

 Conclusion

-If you were to have only one lens, the Nikkor Z 24-120mm f/4 S could do a fine job as long as you are okay with the maximum f/stop of f/4.
+If you had only one lens, the Nikkor Z 24-120mm f/4 S would be fine if you are okay with the maximum f/stop of f/4.

-It would be somewhat limiting to fair weather shooting unless you you don’t need faster shutter speeds for your type of photography and shoot mainly with a tripod or take advantage of the IBIS, in-body-image-stabilization, in your camera.
+It would be somewhat limited to fair-weather shooting unless you don’t need faster shutter speeds for your type of photography and shoot mainly with a tripod or take advantage of the IBIS, in-body-image-stabilization, in your camera.

-If you have your heart set on the Nikkor Z 24-120mm f/4 S, I suggest pairing it with one of the faster prime lenses and you would have the best of both worlds; a versatile zoom for any situation that may pop up along your way and fast prime lens for low light and optimal image quality at your favorite focal length.
+If you have your heart set on the Nikkor Z 24-120mm f/4 S, I suggest pairing it with one of the faster prime lenses.
+This way, you would have the best of both worlds: a versatile zoom for any situation that may pop up along your way and a fast prime lens for low light and optimal image quality at your favorite focal length.

-I am on the fence in regards to picking up a standard zoom lens but do not question how versatile it can be or why it may be exactly the right tool for a job.
+I am on the fence about picking up a standard zoom lens, but I do not question how versatile it can be or why it may be the right tool for a job.

 Pros